-- If an image is being played back on the camera, end the playback. - Touch the N mark on the smartphone to that on the camera - When a message indicating the connection is displayed on the camera's LCD monitor, move the smartphone away from the camera. - ► The camera's <((1)) > lamp will blink. - Camera Connect starts on the smartphone and establishes a connection. - When the operation on the camera is completed in step 2, the Camera Connect Main window will appear.
+- If an image is being played back on the camera, end the playback. - Touch the N mark on the smartphone to that on the camera. - When a message indicating the connection is displayed on the camera's LCD monitor, communication can be established even if the smartphone is moved away from the camera. - Camera Connect starts on the smartphone and establishes a connection. - When the operation on the camera is completed in step 2, the Camera Connect Main window will appear.